Skaant/motifs-js/README.md

 * [en] Utility,
 * [fr] Utilitaire.

+The place to put things

 `_utils` folders are nothing more than the place very specific snippets of code are put.

-Utility are usually consumed by same scope-level modules.
+Utilities are usually consumed by same scope or lower levels modules.

+You should avoid repetitions in `_utils` as everywhere else in the code.

 ## Properties